 - Credentials of the diagnosticians

-Accommodations are determined on a term by term and course by course basis by the Director of Disability Support Services (DSS).
-Once eligibility has been determined, it is the responsibility of the student to notify the WDS each term as soon as the student registers.
+Accommodations are determined on a term by term and course by course basis by the Disability Support Services Coordinator.
+Once eligibility has been determined, it is the responsibility of the student to notify Disability Support each term as soon as the student registers.
 Students should be encouraged to register as soon as possible to allow time for the faculty to be notified should they be eligible to receive accommodations.
-Students must submit the Disability Support Services Form as soon as they register to ensure that appropriate accommodations may be considered and granted.
+Students must submit the Request for Accommodations Form as soon as they register to ensure that appropriate accommodations may be considered and granted.
 Notification should include: